 - End points: The endpoints are the elements of the LoRa network where the sensing or control is undertaken.
 They are normally remotely located.

-- Server: The LoRa network server manages the network.
-The network server acts to eliminate duplicate packets, schedules acknowledgement, and adapts data rates.
-In view of the way in which it can be deployed and connected, makes it very easy to deply a LoRa network.
+- LoRa Network Server: The LoRa network server manages the network and as part of its function it acts to eliminate duplicate packets, schedules acknowledgement, and adapts data rates.
+In view of the way in which it can be deployed and connected, makes it very easy to deploy a LoRa network.

 - Remote computer: a remote computer can then control the actions of the endpoints or collect data from them - the LoRa network being almost transparent.